vacp2p/rfc/content/docs/rfcs/12/README.md

 but there MAY be other sources or protocols where this comes from.
 This is up to the consumer of the protocol.

+If a message push fails,
+the filter service node MAY consider the client node to be unreachable.
 If a specific filter client node is not reachable from the service node for a period of time, the filter service node MAY choose to stop pushing messages to the client and remove its subscription.
 This period is up to the service node implementation.